-In order to promote alignment with stockholders' interests, the majority of each NEO's compensation is tied to two performance-based incentive components: the Annual Cash Incentive and longterm incentive awards, which we grant in the form of

-PSUs.
-Metric targets for both of these compensation components are designed to be set at challenging, yet reasonably achievable, levels each year in order to motivate a high degree of performance and the assumption of an appropriate amount of risk, while maintaining focus on the Company's long-term growth.
+Consistent with the Company's pay-for-performance philosophy, and to promote alignment with stockholders' interests, the majority of each NEO's compensation is paid via two performance-based incentive components: the annual cash incentive and the long-term equity incentive, awarded in the form of PSUs.
+The Compensation Committee selects the performance metrics and sets the performance targets for both of these components at the start of each performance period.
+These targets are designed to be challenging, yet reasonably achievable, in order to incentivize superior performance while maintaining focus on the Company's long-term growth.

-Fiscal 2017 Annual Cash Incentive
+Fiscal 2018 Annual Cash Incentives

-In August 2016, the Compensation Committee approved a framework for the NEOs' Annual Cash Incentive for fiscal 2017.
-The Compensation Committee believes the mix of quantitative and qualitative factors on which the Annual Cash Incentive is based motivates the NEOs to achieve the critical operating goals of the Company's businesses, while also recognizing and rewarding them for individual contributions.
+In August 2017, the Compensation Committee approved a framework for the NEOs' annual cash incentives for fiscal 2018 that included a mix of quantitative and qualitative factors designed to support the achievement of critical operating goals of the Company's businesses, while also recognizing and rewarding the NEOs' individual contributions.

-Annual Cash Incentive awards are based two-thirds on achievement of target adjusted Total Segment EBITDA, and one-third on a qualitative assessment of individual performance.
-Adjusted Total Segment EBITDA was selected as the financial performance metric because it reflects the Company's key financial objective for the operations for which the NEOs have direct responsibility.
-The Compensation Committee also considers, based on a recommendation from the Audit Committee, management's performance on ethics and compliance objectives, and determines whether, based on such performance, any reduction to the qualitative portion of the payout of the Annual Cash Incentive is appropriate and if so, the amount of such reduction.
+Annual cash incentive awards are based two-thirds on the achievement of target adjusted Total Segment EBITDA, and one-third on a qualitative assessment of individual performance.
+Adjusted Total Segment

+EBITDA was selected as the financial performance metric because it is a key measure of Company profitability for which the NEOs have direct responsibility.
+The Compensation Committee also considers, based on a recommendation from the

+Audit Committee, management's performance on ethics and compliance objectives, and determines whether, based on such performance, any reduction to the qualitative portion of the payout of the annual cash incentive is warranted.

-In August 2016, the Compensation Committee approved the following target and maximum amounts for the fiscal 2017 Annual Cash Incentive:
+In August 2017, the Compensation Committee approved the following target and maximum amounts for the fiscal 2018 annual cash incentives:

-Fiscal 2017 Annu al Cash Incentive
+Fiscal 2018 Annual Cash Incentive

-Named Executive Officer ^(a) Target Maximum
+Named Executive Officer Target Maximum

 K. Rupert Murdoch \$2,000,000 \$4,000,000

 Robert J. Thomson \$4,000,000 \$8,000,000

+Susan Panuccio \$1,100,000 \$2,200,000

-David B. Pitofsky \$ 750,000 \$1,500,000
+David B. Pitofsky \$ 900,000 \$1,800,000

-Bedi Ajay Singh \$2,000,000 \$4,000,000